Part IIA project guide

 Organisation

 Each project has a project leader who is responsible for its organisation, running and assessment.
-Most projects will use a Moodle course to provide documentation, and many use electronic submission for reports.
+Projects use a Moodle page to provide documentation, and normally use electronic submission for reports.
 Project leaders will confirm arrangements and deadlines for report submission at the first (compulsory) session.

 Availability of computers and other equipment may be restricted at times outside your scheduled sessions, so you should allocate your unscheduled time flexibly between your two projects.
 Chief technicians can advise you on the hours of access to their laboratories.